Uniform hyperbolicity and its relation with spectral analysis of 1D discrete Schr\"odinger Operators: Johnson's Theorem for sequence potentials

+As far as we know, Lemma~\ref{l.uniformfsae} was first stated and used as \cite[Lemma 12]{aviladamanikzhang}.
+It is particularly useful if one wants to prove some continuity property of the spectrum.

-From now on, let $(\Omega,d)$ be a compact metric space with distance $d$, $T:\Omega\rightarrow\Omega$ a homeomorphism and $f:\Omega\rightarrow\R$ a continuous function.
-Abusing the notation lightly, $T$ also denotes the left shift operator on the sequence space. $(\Omega,T)$ is said to be topological transitive if it has a dense $T$--orbit. $(\Omega,T)$ is said to be minimal if each $T$--orbit is dense.
+Now, we go back to the scenario of Theorem~\ref{t.uniformhers2}.
+In other words, we have a compact metric space $(\Omega,d)$ with distance $d$, $T:\Omega\rightarrow\Omega$ a homeomorphism, and $f:\Omega\rightarrow\R$ a continuous function.
+Abusing the notation lightly, $T$ also denotes the left shift operator on the sequence space.
+Note $(\Omega,T)$ is said to be \emph{topological transitive} if there is a dense $T$--orbit. $(\Omega,T)$ is said to be \emph{minimal} if each $T$--orbit is dense.